 - Hours: Monday – Sunday: 8:00 am -7:00 pm

 Temple Theater is a beautifully restored building built in 1927.
 It’s often referred to as the Showplace of Northeastern Michigan, an apt moniker based on its popularity for performances.
-It’s one of the most charming venues around, with a retro-chic feel.
+It’s one of the most charming venues, with a retro-chic feel.

 - Address: 201 N Washington Ave, Saginaw (GPS)